 Title I of the Americans with Disabilities Act (ADA) requires private, state, and local government employers; state and local employment agencies; labor organizations; and joint labor management committees with 15 or more employees to provide reasonable accommodations to employees, unless they pose an undue hardship.
 Additionally, the ADA prohibits discrimination against people with disabilities and those regarded as having a disability, both as employees and in the hiring process, and protects disabled individuals from retaliation for asserting their rights under the law.
 For example, it would protect someone from being fired or experiencing adverse employment consequences for reporting an incident of disability discrimination to human relations or a supervisor.

 Section 501 of the Rehabilitation Act of 1973 protects federal employees.
 The protections are identical to those of Title I. However, no minimum number of employees at the worksite is required.
 Section 504 of the Rehabilitation Act of 1973 further states that no qualified individual with a disability shall be discriminated against by any program or activity that receives federal funds—including employers.
 These protections are also identical to the ADA and require no minimum number of employees to apply.
-Section 503 of the Rehabilitation Act of 1973 applies to employers under contract or subcontract with the federal government in excess of $10,000, requiring contracts to contain an affirmative action provision.
+Section 503 of the Rehabilitation Act of 1973 applies to employers under contract or subcontract with the federal government in excess of $15,000, and requires contracts to contain an affirmative action provision.
 Section 503 does more than what I’ve highlighted here, but this is what is most relevant as it pertains to disclosure.

 Exceptions from Coverage